approvals/ApprovalTests.Net.Json/readme.source.md

 snippet: IgnoreMemberByName

+### Members that throw

+Members that throw exceptions can be excluded from serialization based on the exception type or properties.

+By default members that throw `NotImplementedException` or `NotSupportedException` are ignored.

+Note that this is global for all members on all types.

+Ignore by exception type:

+snippet: IgnoreMembersThatThrow

+Ignore by exception type and expression:

+snippet: IgnoreMembersThatThrowExpression

 ### Scrubber

 A scrubber can be used to cleanup or sanitize the resultant serialized string prior to verification.